 Since your small business will need to pay for inbound calls by the minute, it makes sense that a system that decreases the need for additional calls will save you serious money.

 Plus, if customers can help themselves, they won’t need to wait on hold for long periods of time — providing another avenue for savings.

-Long hold times are one of the biggest reasons for high call abandonment ratings, which makes sense given that over 60% of consumers say they won’t spend more than one minute on hold.
-By drastically decreasing or eliminating hold times altogether, a Blueworx study claims IVR can lower your call abandonment rate by roughly 30%.
+Long hold times are one of the biggest reasons for high call abandonment ratings, which makes sense given that many of consumers say they won’t spend more than one minute on hold.

 Improved Customer Experience

-Given that ⅔ of customers would rather handle their support issues on their own than speak with an agent, effective self-service solutions are a must.
+Given that the majority of customers would rather handle their support issues on their own than speak with an agent, effective self-service solutions are a must.

 Cloud IVR offers a high level of customer self-service, allowing customers to check account balances, pay bills, access the product or service knowledge base, and make reservations without having to speak to a representative.

 Interactive Voice Response also improves the customer experience by: